 1. Entrants should submit the opening of a proposed crime novel (up to an absolute maximum of 3,000 words) together with a synopsis (500 to 1,000 words) of its further development.

 3. Entrants can be self-published, and have self-published any number of books, including the novel submitted, or part thereof.
-You must not have a publishing contract for a full-length novel at time of submission or have ever had such a contract.
+You must not have a publishing contract for a full-length novel of any kind at time of submission or have ever had such a contract.

 4. An entry fee must be paid before you are able to send your submission.
 After payment you will be directed to the submission page.

-6. You must not include your name or a pseudonym on the document.
+6. You must not include your name or any pseudonym on the document.